ComHem/quantum/README.md

 - [CustomUserDetails](src/main/java/com/dlizarra/starter/support/security/CustomUserDetails.java)
 - [CustomUserDetailsService](src/main/java/com/dlizarra/starter/support/security/CustomUserDetailsService.java)
 - [SecurityConfig](src/main/java/com/dlizarra/starter/SecurityConfig.java) with just very basic security rules.

-### DTO-Entity mapping
-The project includes Orika and it already has a class, [OrikaBeanMapper](src/main/java/com/dlizarra/starter/support/orika/OrikaBeanMapper.java), ready to be injected anywhere and be used to do any mapping.
-It will also scan the project on startup searching for custom mappers and components.

-You can see how to use it in [UserServiceImpl](src/main/java/com/dlizarra/starter/user/UserServiceImpl.java) or in this sample [project](https://github.com/dlizarra/orika-spring-integration).

-This, along with Lombok annotations for auto-generating getters, setters, toString methods and such, allows us to have much cleaner Entities and DTOs classes.

 ### Unit and integration testing
 For **unit testing** we included Spring Test, JUnit, Mockito and AssertJ as well as an [AbstractUnitTest](src/test/java/com/dlizarra/starter/support/AbstractUnitTest.java) class that we can extend to include the boilerplate annotations and configuration for every test.
 [UserServiceTest](src/test/java/com/dlizarra/starter/user/UserServiceTest.java) can serve as an example.